cisada/Cold-Email-Generator/README.md

 - **API Key Security**: Always store API keys and sensitive information in a `.env` file and never commit them to version control.
 - **Prompt Templates**: Customize prompt templates in the `templates/` directory to suit different job roles and industries.
 - **Data Privacy**: Ensure that any data scraped or processed complies with privacy laws and regulations.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeatureName`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeatureName`).
-5. Open a pull request.

 ---